-Consider the value of a share of Coca-Cola purchased when the company first went public.
+Consider the value of a share of Coca-Cola purchased when the company went public.
 The company's initial public offering set the price of a share at $40 in 1919.
 More than 100 years (and many stock splits) later, an investor who bought one share in 1919 would now hold 9,216 shares.
-Valued at $50 per share, which was the 52-week average Coca-Cola stock price in November 2020, that original investment would have grown to be worth $460,800—not even counting dividends.
+Valued at $49 per share, which was the 52-week average closing price for Coca-Cola stock as of May 7, 2021, that original investment would have grown to be worth $452,313—not counting dividends.

 The Downsides of IPO Investing

 The biggest downside for the IPO investors is dealing with volatile price fluctuations.
 It can be hard to stay invested when the value of your shares plummets.

 Many stockholders don't stay calm when prices tumble.
 Rather than valuing the business and buying accordingly, they look to the market to inform them.
 However, in doing so, they fail to understand the difference between intrinsic value and price.

 Not all IPOs have a happy ending.
-Consider Webvan, a dot-com-era grocery-delivery company.
+Consider Webvan, a dot-com-era grocery delivery company.
 In business for just three years after its IPO in 1999, Webvan lost hundreds of millions of dollars.
-Investors who bought in at $26 per share at the IPO (and saw growth of 58% the first day) and continued to hold would eventually see their shares fall to just 6 cents apiece as the company filed for bankruptcy in 2001.
+Investors who bought in at $26 per share at the IPO (and saw growth of 58 percent the first day) and continued to hold would eventually see their shares fall to just 6 cents apiece as the company filed for bankruptcy in 2001.